Songs for the Deaf: Contributors

 Songs for the Deaf was the first Queens of the Stone Age album that featured Dave Grohl of Nirvana and Foo Fighters on drums, who also toured with the band.
 He replaced drummer Gene Trautmann, who started working on other projects.
-Grohl had admired Queens of the Stone Age since they opened for Foo Fighters, and had wanted to appear on their previous album Rated R. Guitarist Josh Homme, with whom he had been friends since 1992, while Homme was the guitarist for Kyuss, invited him to join in October 2000.
+Grohl had admired Queens of the Stone Age since they opened for Foo Fighters, and had wanted to appear on their previous album Rated R. Guitarist Josh Homme, with whom he had been friends since 1992 while Homme was the guitarist for Kyuss, invited him to join in October 2000.
 Grohl admitted that he had not drummed for a long time and added that fronting a band was "tiring".

 Songs for the Deaf was the last appearance on a Queens of the Stone Age record by Brendon McNichol (lap steel) and Gene Trautmann (drums).
 It was also the last album to feature bassist and vocalist Nick Oliveri as a full-time member, as he was fired following the tour.
 The album also included the first musical contribution to a Queens of the Stone Age album by multi-instrumentalists Natasha Shneider and Alain Johannes.
 Shneider and Johannes, alongside Songs for the Deaf touring recruits Joey Castillo and Troy Van Leeuwen of Failure and A Perfect Circle would subsequently become full-time Queens of the Stone Age members and contribute to the follow-up album Lullabies to Paralyze, released in 2005.

 Rounding out the core recording lineup of Homme, Oliveri, and Grohl, was singer/songwriter Mark Lanegan, formerly of Screaming Trees, a band that Homme had toured with previously.
 Lanegan joined the band as a full-time member in 2001 after having guested on the band's previous album, Rated R, and provided additional songwriting and lyrics, in addition to lead vocals on several songs.

-This is the last album by the band that featured three different lead singers in a live and recording format with songs sung by singer/guitarist Homme on "The Sky Is Fallin'", "Six Shooter" sung by bassist/vocalist Oliveri followed by "Hangin' Tree" in which Lanegan acted as the bands lead vocalist while not playing any instruments himself.
+This is the last album by the band that featured three different lead singers in a live and recording format with songs sung by singer/guitarist Homme, bassist/vocalist Oliveri, and Lanegan.